Sutton-in-Ashfield: Landmarks

+Sutton-in-Ashfield Town Hall was opened in 1889, and later served as a cinema, before becoming the Regency Dance Centre.

-The former site of Silverhill Colliery, close to the scenic village of Teversal on the north-west edge of Ashfield, has been transformed from the colliery to a woodland, which features several walks for all abilities and also features the highest point in Nottinghamshire.
-At the highest point stands a monument to all the miners who have worked in the area's coalfields.
+The former site of Silverhill Colliery, close to the village of Teversal on the north-west edge of Ashfield, has been transformed from the colliery to a woodland.
+At the highest point is the "Testing for Gas" monument, by Antony Dufort, erected in 2024.

 King's Mill Hospital is between Sutton-in-Ashfield and Mansfield, next to the A38.

-The town has an Asda that in April 1999 held the first blessing ceremony and reception to take place in a UK supermarket.
+The town has a supermarket that, in April 1999, held the first blessing ceremony and reception to take place in a UK supermarket.
 It had been unable to get a wedding ceremony licence.

 The Sherwood Observatory is located on the B6139 and is run by the Mansfield and Sutton Astronomical Society.